GMOD/Apollo/testing_an_instance.md

 3.1) Test functions on each menu option:

--- Login: log in / out.
+-- Login: login/logout.

 -- File

-   / Open (Test that data can be loaded locally using URLs (File → Open → Remote URLs)).
+   /Open (Test that data can be loaded locally using URLs (File / Open / Remote URLs)).

-   → Add Combination Track (see 10. below)
+   /Add Combination Track (see 10. below)

-   → Add Sequence Search Track (perform search test)
+   /Add Sequence Search Track (perform search test)

 -- Tools (see 3.2)

--- View: set and clear highlights, show plus/minus strands, resize quantitative tracks, color by CDS (also tested in 5.).
+-- View: set and clear highlights, show plus/minus strands, resize quantitative tracks, color by CDS (also tested in 5).

 3.2) From “Tools” menu, query genome with BLAT using a sequence:

 E.g: Housekeeping gene Calpain small subunit 1 CPNS1, CAPNS1, CAPN4, CAPNS (UniProt).

 >sp|P04632|CPNS1_HUMAN Calpain small subunit 1 MFLVNSFLKGGGGGGGGGGGLGGGLGNVLGGLISGAGGGGGGGGGGGGGGGGGGGGTAMRILGGVISAISEAAAQYNPEPPPPRTHYSNIEANESEEVRQFRRLFAQLAGDDMEVSATELMNILNKVVTRHPDLKTDGFGIDTCRSMVAVMDSDTTGKLGFEEFKYLWNNIKRWQAIYKQFDTDRSGTICSSELPGAFEAAGFHLNEHLYNMIIRRYSDESGNMDFDNFISCLVRLDAMFRAFKSLDKDGTGQIQVNIQEWLQLTMYS

 3.3) Clear highlight using the command from the 'View' menu.